 The Road Commission of Kalamazoo County has also helped with the planning and been a partner in the development.
 The main road providing access to tenant properties in BTR 2 will be transferred to the road commission upon completion.
 The City of Kalamazoo has also been a critical partner in the success of BTR 1.

 Conception of BTR 2 kicked off in 2015 and garnered extensive community input in 2016 and 2017.
-That input led to the design that was submitted to the EDA approximately a year ago.
-With the EDA grant secured, the project can now proceed.
+That input led to the design that was submitted and approved by the EDA for funding.

 Planning for the park included a community advisory committee, discussions with the nearby neighborhoods, and public comment solicited through social media and a dedicated website.
 Input from these sessions led to design features that integrate the goals of the park with the natural features of the land.

 - A bee colony on the site was relocated to ensure it would not be disturbed.

 - A rare orchid on the property will be preserved in a buffer zone.

 - The property was assessed to ensure nesting bats would not be disturbed.

 - Diseased apple trees will be eliminated on-site and, great care will be taken to ensure the illness does not spread.

 - The portion of the Asylum Lake Preserve that is near the property will be unaffected by the development due to a buffer zone that will include public access features like a boardwalk, observation platform, walking path and benches.